HinodeXRT/xrtpy/docs/dem_overview.rst

 Enabling Monte Carlo error estimates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To estimate uncertainties, you can enable Monte Carlo iterations.
 The solver
-will perturb the observed intensities by their errors and re-solving the DEM
+will perturb the observed intensities by their errors and re-solve the DEM
 for each realization.

 .. code-block:: python